 Add Object Inpainting with DALL-E

-After this, I decided to use the upload feature as it was intended: to fill in an image with an object.
-I found a picture I took of a house near a lake and figured I could add a garage to it with DALL-E. I took the original image, went to DALL-E, uploaded the new image with the hole in it, typed 'a garage for cars', and waited for the results
+After messing around with environments, I decided to use the inpaint upload feature as it was intended: to fill in an image with an object.
+I found a picture I took of a house near a lake and figured I could add a garage to it.
+I took the original (high quality) image, uploaded the new image, erased a portion with the inpainting tool, typed 'a garage for cars', and waited for the results

 Default Image Variations with DALL-E

-And lastly, I wanted to see what would happen if I simply took an image, uploaded to DALL-E, and instead of editing, just generated variations on the default output.
-I took a picture of a road during autumn and let DALL-E do its thing
+And lastly, I wanted to see what would happen if I simply took an image and instead of editing, just generated variations on the default output (of a real image).
+I took a picture of a road during autumn and let DALL-E do its thing.

-The results were interesting, to say the least.
+Super cool, but still unnatural.
 I got a wide variety of outputs, some of which were completely different versions but still maintained the feel of the original image.
+You could see similar colors, car styles, and sky design but also see the discrepancies

-Overall, I'm extremely impressed with DALL-E's ability to edit & expand images.
-I think it has a lot of potential for creative uses despite it not being perfect.
-None of these tools are perfect and we shouldn't expect them to be, but it's really fun to experiment with them and see what they're capable of.
-So if you're looking for a new way to edit pictures or simply want to generate some interesting variations on an image, give DALL-E a try.
+Overall, I'm extremely impressed with DALL-E's ability to edit & inpaint upon images.
+I think this toolhas a lot of potential for both creative and practical uses despite it not being perfect.
+It's really fun to experiment with and push creative boundaries of AI image creation.
+So if you're looking for a new way to edit pictures or simply want to generate some interesting variations on an image, give DALL-E inpainting a try.